 The 1787 preamble states that “We the People of the United States . . . do ordain and establish this Constitution for the United States of America.”
-Now, 227 years later, it was completed in 1791, has been amended often, and is compromised by both judicial opinion and unchallenged federal action.
-So, if people of today want to modify the preamble for modern purposes, what would be the purpose of the eight goals already discussed, or perhaps the ninth and summarizing goal of a people?
+It was ratified on June 21, 1788, establishing the USA.
+Congress executed according to its opinions the agreed amendment in 1791.
+The 1791 Constitution has been amended often, and is further compromised by both judicial opinion and unchallenged federal action.
+So, if people of today want to modify the preamble for modern purposes, what would be the purpose of the goals already discussed, or perhaps tacit goals of a civic people?

 One thought is to refine the Constitution.
 Discovering and improving both obsolescence and injustice is a winnowing process.
 This would relieve concern that the American’s Creed states a belief in a government rather than a people.

 However, when nine of thirteen states ratified the 1787 Constitution, on June 21, 1788, the primacy of the Continental Congress was dissolved into powers balanced between the executive, the Congress, and the Court.
-That balance of powers survived the Bill of Rights, which was ratified on December 15, 1791, completing the intended United States Constitution.
+The USA began operations with ten states on March 4, 1789.
+Three states remained free and independent.
+That balance of powers survived the Bill of Rights, which was ratified on December 15, 1791 with 14 states, completing the intended United States Constitution.

-The reality that not all persons want to use the principles stated in the preamble is represented by the proposed phrase, a people, to represent those who use it for civic governance, keeping private governance private.
-Thus, a person may suffer the law on illegal conduct but cannot suffer for either civic opinions or private thougths and practices.
-Following a tradition of 70% affirmation of the preamble, we hope 70% of inhabitants will be of a people.
+The reality that not all persons want to use the purpose and goals stated in the preamble is represented by the proposed phrase, a civic people, to represent those who use it for civic discipline, keeping religious pursuits private.
+Thus, a person may suffer the law on illegal conduct but cannot suffer for either civic opinions or private thoughts and practices that cause no harm.
+Following a tradition of 2/3 affirmation of the preamble, we hope 2/3 of inhabitants will be of a civic people.